-QLD, SA, NT & WA:– LA Category scooters may be ridden by holders of a car license with no additional 2 wheel training or special driving licensing requirements.
+QLD, SA, NT & WA: Holders of a car licence may ride LA Category scooters.
+With no additional 2-wheel training or special driving licensing requirements.

-ACT, NSW, TAS & VIC:– LA Category scooters can only be ridden after conducting training and passing the appropriate motorcycle test (see your dealer for more information).
+ACT, NSW, TAS & VIC: LA Category scooters can only be ridden after conducting training and passing the appropriate motorcycle test.
+Please see your dealer for more information.

 It is a federal offence for a motorcycle dealer to sell an LA category scooter for road use in a derestricted form.
 Under the Motor Vehicle Standards Act 1989, the dealer may be fined up to $13,700 per vehicle.